paypal/PayPal-iOS-SDK/README.md

 ### Single Payment

-Receive immediate payment from a customer's PayPal account or payment card (scanned with [card.io](https://www.card.io/)):
+Receive immediate payment from a customer's PayPal account or payment card (scanned with [card.io](https://www.card.io/)).
+This can be either an **immediate** payment which your servers should subsequently **verify**, or else an **authorization** for a payment which your servers must subsequently **capture**:

 1. [Accept a Single Payment](docs/single_payment.md) and receive back a proof of payment.
-2. On your server, [Verify the Payment](https://developer.paypal.com/webapps/developer/docs/integration/mobile/verify-mobile-payment/) (PayPal Developer site) using PayPal's API.
+2. On your server, [Verify the Payment](https://developer.paypal.com/webapps/developer/docs/integration/mobile/verify-mobile-payment/) or [Capture the Payment](https://developer.paypal.com/webapps/developer/docs/integration/direct/capture-payment/#capture-the-payment) (PayPal Developer site) using PayPal's API.

 ### Future Payments